OtisPresley/snmp-switch-manager-card/README.md

    - `panel width` The total width of the card in pixels when in panel view.
    - `info_position` displays the Diagnostics and Virtual Interfaces either `above` the phisical ports or `below` them.
    - `label_size` determines the font size used for the port labels when in panel view.
-   - `anchor_entity` is any entity in your switch so it knows which ports and diagnostics to display.
-   - `diagnostics` is a list of sensors you want to display in the diagnostics area.
    - `port_size` determines the size of the port images when in panel view.
    - `gap` determines how far apart the ports are when in panel view.
    - `hide_diagnostics` hides the Diagnostics panel entirely when set to `true`.